slsefe/Seismic-signal-processing/README.md

 # processing-of-earthquake-signal
-use NN to process earthquake signal
+use machine learning and deep learning methods to process earthquake signal